demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-hostnames-add
 ***
-Add a new hostname to a policy
+Adds a new hostname to a policy.

 #### Base Command